Updated 2 April 2021

-Businesses which are permitted to remain open or operate with restrictions, must ensure they continue to follow the appropriate COVID-19 Secure guidance for their sector.
+Businesses which are reopening or have remained open, must ensure they continue to follow the appropriate COVID-19 Secure guidance for their sector.

 - Wraparound childcare including children’s supervised activities

 - Funerals (up to 30 people)